 History of Cytogenetics:

 The story of cytogenetics was started unknowingly in the mid 18’s when Karl Wilhelm von Nageli, a Swiss botanist, first observed the plant cell in the year 1842.

 He observed a thread-like structure in the nuclei of the plant cell and named it “transitory cytoplasts”.

 In 1888, Waldeyer named it “chromosome”

-In 1956, the diploid numbers of chromosomes were established in human.
+In 1956, the diploid numbers of chromosomes were established in humans.

-Several milestone discoveries in cytogenetics are summarised in below,
+Several milestone discoveries in cytogenetics are summarised below,

-1931: B. McClintock explained the transposition of DNA sequences by analysing the chromosomal structure of maize chromosomes.
+1931: B. McClintock explained the transposition of DNA sequences by analyzing the chromosomal structure of maize chromosomes.

 1950: Colchicine was used to arrest chromosomes at metaphase.